Why do a Physics PhD at The University of Melbourne?

 - Scholarships covering tuition fees and stipend for all competitive applicants.

 Top-up salary awards for high-achieving students, such as the N.D.
 Goldsworthy Scholarship for international applicants.

-- Hosting of qualified international students with scholarships from their home country (please contact the Research Higher Degree Coordinator for discussion).
+- Hosting of qualified international students with scholarships from their home country (please contact the Graduate Research Coordinator for discussion).

 Finding a potential supervisor

 Before submitting an application, you are required to have the written support of a nominated academic supervisor.
-If you have not already received written support from an academic supervisor, you must obtain this by emailing the Research Higher Degree Coordinator in the School of Physics the following documents:
+If you have not already received written support from an academic supervisor, you must obtain this by emailing the Graduate Research Coordinator in the School of Physics the following documents:

 - All higher education transcripts

 - Brief summary of intended area of research